Back to rpg

 Sailing

 This is more appropriately called "Things on Water".
-You know sailing, rowing, canoeing and other water bourne craft.
+You know sailing, rowing, canoeing and other water borne craft.

 All characters may propel a rowed craft at half speed, however a character with this skill will propel both rowed and sailing craft up to 30' at full speed + 10% per success level.
 A calm lake would be a dead cert and rapids hard to very difficult.
 A roll failed by 5 or more means that in trying to correct an error a mishap occurred.
 This could vary from a lost oar to capsizing the boat.